 - With respect to Proposal 1, the election of directors, you may vote "for" or "against" any or all director nominees or you may abstain as to any or all director nominees.
 In uncontested elections of directors, such as this election, a nominee is elected by a majority of the votes cast by the shares present in person or represented by proxy and entitled to vote.
 A "majority of the votes cast" means that the number of votes cast "for" a director nominee must exceed the number of votes cast "against" that nominee.
 A vote to abstain is not treated as a vote "for" or "against," and thus will have no effect on the outcome of the vote.
-Under our director resignation policy, our Board will not appoint or nominate for election to the Board any person who has not tendered in advance an irrevocable resignation effective in such circumstances where the individual does not receive a majority of the votes cast in an uncontested election and such resignation is accepted by the Board.
-If an incumbent director is not elected by a majority of the votes cast in an uncontested election, our Nominating and Governance Committee will submit for prompt consideration by the Board a recommendation whether to accept or reject the director's resignation.
-The Board expects the director whose resignation is under consideration to abstain from participating in any decision regarding that resignation. - With respect to Proposals 2, 3 and 5, the affirmative vote of a majority of the shares of Common Stock represented in person or by proxy and entitled to vote on the proposal is required for approval.
+Under our director resignation policy, our Board will not appoint or nominate for election to the Board any person who has not tendered in advance an irrevocable resignation effective in such circumstances where the individual does not receive a majority of the votes cast in an uncontested election, our Nominating and Governance Committee will submit for prompt consideration by the Board a recommendation whether to accept or reject the director's resignation. - With respect to Proposals 2, 3 and 5, the affirmative vote of a majority of the shares of Common Stock represented in person or by proxy and entitled to vote on the proposal is required for approval.
 For these proposals, abstentions are counted for purposes of determining the minimum number of affirmative votes required for approval and, accordingly, have the effect of a vote against the proposal. - With respect to Proposal 4, the affirmative vote of the holders of 80% of the outstanding shares of Common Stock entitled to vote generally in the election of directors on the record date is required to approve this proposal.
 For this proposal abstentions are counted for the purposes of determining the minimum number of affirmative votes required for approval and, accordingly, have the effect of a vote against the proposal.